-The Yen Yoga & Fitness Mentoring Program gives teachers, especially those who have recently graduated yoga teacher training, are new to teaching, or have yet to find confidence in teaching, an opportunity to receive personalized guidance from an experienced 500-hour yoga instructor.
+The Yen Yoga & Fitness Mentoring Program gives teachers, especially those who have recently graduated yoga teacher training, are new to teaching, or have yet to find confidence in teaching, an opportunity to receive personalized guidance from an experienced yoga instructor.

 Through this 12 week program, new teachers will work one-on-one with their mentor to achieve their teaching goals.
 This time is intended to bridge the gap between the very supportive environment of yoga teacher training and the sometimes intimidating experience of teaching yoga in the “real world.”
 Teachers will also receive an unlimited membership at Yen Yoga & Fitness to further familiarize themselves with studio classes and the local yoga community.